If you want to find out the benefits of exercising with a weighted vest, you’ve come to the right page.

 Initial results of a Finnish study involving twelve experienced runners who wore vests equal to 10% of their body weight were surprising.
 Subjects wore the vests all day and during three of their eight weekly running sessions for four weeks.
-They were then tested and found to run less efficiently than they had before the start of the study.
+When tested, the participants were found to run less efficiently than they had before the start of the study.

-The athletes were asked to resume normal training without wearing the vests.
-They were retested two weeks later at which point their sprinting endurance had improved by 25%, and their speed when running up stairs 3%.
+They were instructed to continue their training schedule for two weeks without wearing the vests.
+When retested, their sprinting endurance had improved by 25%, and their speed when running up stairs 3%.

 The conclusion was that the improvements in speed, strength, and endurance gained while exercising with a weighted exercise vest altered the athlete’s basic running mechanics and activated the fast-twitch muscle fibers in their legs.
 Their bodies became more efficient and required less energy to produce the same pace.

 A study covered in the Medicine & Science in Sports Exercise Journal looked at the effects of wearing a weighted exercise vest while walking on a treadmill.
 The ten similarly aged participants walked on a treadmill either without a vest or wearing one that was 10%, 15%, or 20% of their body weight.